-The Certificate of Advanced-Level Proficiency in Spanish is a new option for undergraduate degree seeking students who are interested in achieving advanced-level proficiency in Spanish, and having their skills formally recognized.
+The Certificate of Advanced-Level Proficiency in Spanish is a new option for undergraduate students who are interested in achieving advanced-level proficiency in Spanish, and having their skills formally recognized.
 It is open to Spanish majors and minors, as well as University of Minnesota undergraduate students from any college studying any discipline.

 Benefits of the Certificate

 This certificate helps you move from intermediate-level proficiency to advanced-level, and provides you with an internationally-recognized marker of your advanced proficiency.
 This certificate also encourages the integration of language and culture learning across your academic and professional life while empowering you to be responsible for your own second language learning.

 How to Get Started

 If you are interested in pursuing the certificate, please contact SPAdvise@umn.edu for additional information.

 Pass two upper-level courses taught in Spanish with a C- or better.
 There are two options for completing this requirement:

 Option 1: Spanish 3015w; Spanish Composition and Communication and one pre-approved content-based course

 An intensive Spanish-language immersion experience.
 There are two options for completing this requirement: